aws-samples/best-practices-for-fastapi-on-inferentia/README.md

 # 3.2 Deploying Models with FastAPI

 Once models are compiled, please save the compiled model and specify the location in the config.properties file.
-In this example, we have placed the traced model for a batch size of 1 here.
+In this example, we have placed the traced model for a batch size of 1 in a traced-models folder.
+The [fast-api](https://github.com/aws-samples/best-practices-for-fastapi-on-inferentia/tree/main/fast-api) folder provides all the necessary scripts to deploy models with FastAPI.
+To deploy the models without any changes simply execute the [deploy.sh](https://github.com/aws-samples/best-practices-for-fastapi-on-inferentia/blob/main/fast-api/deploy.sh) script and it will build a fastapi container image and run containers on specified number of cores and deploy the specified number of models per server in each FastAPI model server.